 In regard to sexual harassment cases, the Clery Act requires Quincy College to:

 • Publish an Annual Security Report (ASR) by October 1, documenting three calendar years of select campus crime statistics including security policies and procedures and information on the basic rights guaranteed complainants of sexual assault.
 The law requires Quincy College to make the report available to all current students and employees, and prospective students and employees must be notified of its existence and given a copy upon request.
 Paper copies of the ASR should be available upon request.
 All crime statistics must be provided to the U.S. Department of Education.
-The Quincy College Annual Security Report is published by the Office of Institutional Research and Assessment in conjunction with Campus Services and Facilities and can be found at http://quincycollege.edu/departments/institutional-research-assessment
+The Quincy College Annual Security Report is published by the Public Safety department.
+The report can be found at quincycollege.edu/publicsafety

 • Devise an emergency response, notification and testing policy.
 The Quincy College Emergency Response Plan which details the details of emergency response, immediate notification, timely warnings and testing procedures (See Policy 11.11 – Issuing an Emergency Notification and Policy 11.12 – Emergency Response).